 Especially the distribution of MPC problems subject to coupled state constraints turned out to be complicated \cite{Keviczky2006}, and most available DMPC schemes that are capable of handling them cannot avoid a sequential scheme \cite{Kuwata2011,Nikou2019,Richards2007,Trodden2010}.
-However, sequential schemes have the drawback that the computation of the control input of all subsystems becomes very time-consuming for highly connected networks when each subsystem has a large number of neighbors.
+However, sequential schemes have the drawback that the computation of the control input for all subsystems becomes very time-consuming for highly connected networks.
 A notable exception that does not rely on a sequential scheme can be found in \cite{farina2012}, where a consistency constraint approach is used instead.
 This admits that even in the presence of coupled state constraints all subsystems can solve their local optimization problem in parallel and still retain recursive feasibility.
-In \cite{farina2014}, this approach is transferred to a continuous-time setup, and in \cite{Riverso2012,Riverso2013,Riverso2014a}, it is extended to a so called plug-and-play MPC algorithm.
-However, \cite{farina2012,farina2014} do not allow to modify the reference trajectory once it is established.
-This restricts the possibility to optimize the system's performance significantly.
+In \cite{farina2014}, this approach is transferred to a continuous-time setup, and in \cite{Riverso2012,Riverso2013,Riverso2014a}, it is extended to a so-called plug-and-play MPC algorithm.
+However, \cite{farina2012,farina2014} employ fixed reference trajectories, i.e., reference trajectories that may not be modified once defined.
+This is limiting and restricts the possibility to optimize the system's performance significantly.
 In this paper, we overcome this limitation for dynamically decoupled systems subject to coupled state constraints.